robert-westenberger/knowledgebase/web-development/interviewing/front-end/html.md

 When an HTTP request is made to a server, the requesting user agent usually sends information about language preferences, such as the `Accept-Language` header.
 The server can then use this information to return a version of the document in the appropriate language if such an alternative is available.
 The returned HTML document should declare the `lang` attribute in the `<html>` tag, like `<html lang="en">...</html>`

 To let a search engine know that the same content is available in different languages, you must also make use of the `hreflang` attribute in the `<head>`.
 Something like `<link rel="alternate" hreflang="de" href="http://de.example.com/page.html" />`.

+# What kind of things must you be wary of when designing or developing for multilingual sites?
+- Use `lang` attribute in your HTML.
+- Direct users to their native language.
+IT should be easy to change his country/language easily.
+- Text in png, gif, jpg etc is not scalable.
+- Be wary of text length.
+Some content can be longer in other languages, creating layout issues.
+- Be mindful of how colors are perceived across cultures.